abiswas3/Verifiable-Differential-Privacy/README.md

 **NOTE:** This is not production ready code, used only for prototyping and generating numbers reported in the paper.
 To reproduce expriments in the paper see instructions below.

-**Update**: In this repository we simulate inter server communication in a single thread via a for loop.
-A more practical setting is to follow [this example](https://github.com/henrycg/heavyhitters) and setup multiple servers (and adapt the interfaace).
-For the purposes of prototyping we did not find this necessary.
+**NOTE**: In this repository we simulate inter server communication in a single thread via a for loop.
+A more practical setting is to follow [this example](https://github.com/henrycg/heavyhitters) and setup multiple servers (and adapt the interface).
+For the purposes of this paper we did not find this necessary as it would lend us any new insights.

 ## Getting Started